Stem Cell Therapy for Stroke Recovery: How Does It Work?

 Stem cell therapy is a promising procedure that may help individuals recover after a stroke.
 It works by transplanting stem cells into the brain tissue surrounding the location of the stroke.
 The stem cells boost the brain’s ability to release growth factors, molecules, and proteins that stimulate neuroplasticity and other recovery mechanisms.

-No matter how long it’s been since your stroke, there’s hope that stem cell therapy can help.
-Combined with traditional neurological rehabilitation that uses neuroplasticity to regain function, stem cell therapy can be an option for you to reach optimal recovery.
+No matter how long it has been since your stroke, there’s hope that stem cell therapy can help.
+Combined with traditional neurological rehabilitation that uses neuroplasticity to regain function, stem cell therapy has great potential for optimal recovery.

 Discover Award-Winning Neurorehab Tools